YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZSEARCH() provides a tool for verifying that a file exists.
 For information to help determine the validity of a file name, see “$ZPARSE()”.

 .. note::
    You can call the POSIX stat() function to access metadata.
-The optional YottaDB/GT.M POSIX plug-in packages the stat() function for easy access from M application code.
+The optional YottaDB POSIX plug-in packages the stat() function for easy access from M application code.

 +++++++++++++++++++++++
 Examples of $ZSEARCH()